crystal-lang/rfcs/text/0011-extending-api-docs.md

 # Motivation

 Currently, API documentation is not generated for private/protected methods/objects or C lib binding objects.
-This was originally done as these (typically) should not be used externally, however, this is not always the case.
+This was originally done as these (typically) should not be used externally.
+However, this is not always the case.
 When inheriting from a class that has a protected method that is intended to be implemented, it is useful to know that method exists, and what parameters / types it has, without needing to refer to the source code.